-IPA and Western Balkans (ERA1151)

-Indicator Target

-All national rules of IPA Beneficiaries are collected, analysed and aligned to TSIs Assistance provided by ERA

-In 2023, ERA has not received any dedicated request for assistance regarding how to collect, analyse and align rules to TSIs.
-ERA has participated in all TCT activities and supported with presentations, Q&A sessions and practical guidance.
-The transposition of the EU acquis regarding the TSIs is progressing slowly.
-The Transport Community Permanent Secretariat has published the status.

-IPA beneficiaries are familiar with EVR and actively use it.
-Data from existing NVRs is successfully migrated to EVR

-In 2023, ERA organised EVR-trainings for Serbia, Montenegro and Bosnia and Herzegovina.
-3 more planned EVR-trainings for Albania, Kosovo (1) and North Macedonia could not yet be organised.
-The three outstanding training sessions are deferred to 2024.

-IPA beneficiaries establish a functioning NSA and NIB

-Functioning NSAs and NIBs are missing in some IPA beneficiaries.
-IPA Project Manager met with EU Delegations, officials, and other representatives of the railway sector in one country in 2023.
-Railway professionals from those countries were invited to all IPA training activities in 2023.

-Train driver licensing of IPA beneficiaries is up to the standard of the EU.
-Train driver licenses issued by WB6 are mutually recognized.

-On 23 Feb 2023, the Agency organised a workshop on an IPA Train Driver Workshop in Pristina / Kosovo (2).
-This training was attended by experts from the entire region.
-This training has been recorded and is available as video for IPA Experts.

-WB6 have an electronic register and management system of railway infrastructure, taking into account the existence of the European Registers of Infrastructure (RINF)

-According to the data available to ERA, Kosovo (3), North Macedonia and Serbia have establish an electronic register and management system of railway infrastructure, taking into account the existence of the European Registers of Infrastructure (RINF).
-However, dedicated support on this matter was not provided nor requested in 2023.

-When the EU candidate countries will join the Union, they will have already implemented the framework and the EU acquis.
-This will allow EU citizens to use rail as environmentally friendly and safe mode of transport and transport their goods from/ to South-Eastern Europe, as rail freight corridors are today connecting the Western Balkans with the EU.
-In a long run the IPA and Western Balkan Project will support the implementation of the Interoperability Directive and the Safety Directive among the project beneficiaries.
-This will provide the base for a market opening of rail services and seamless train rides from and to this neighbouring region.
+Balkans (ERA1151) Indicator Target All national rules of IPA Beneficiaries are collected, analysed and aligned to TSIs Assistance provided by ERA No assessment possible rules to TSIs.
+ERA has participated in all TCT activitie est for assistance regarding how to collect, analyse and align es and supported with presentations, Q&A sessions and quis regarding the TSIs is progressing slowly.
+The Transport the status. ciaries are familiar with EVR and actively use it.
+Data ing NVRs is successfully migrated to EVR Assistance provided by ERA Partly Achieved ontenegro and Bosnia and Herzegovina.
+3 more planned cedonia could not yet be organised.
+The three outstanding IPA benefi ciaries establish a functioning NSA and NIB Assistance provided by ERA $\frown$ Partly achieved L A beneficiaries.
+IPA Project Manager met with EU Delegations ector in one country in 2023.
+Railway professionals from thos n 2023. er licensing of IPA beneficiaries is up to the standard Train driver licenses issued by WB6 are mutually d.
+Assistance provided by ERA Achieved p on an IPA Train Driver Workshop in Pristina / Kosovo (2).
+This egion.
+This training has been recorded and is available as railway inf an electronic register and management system of frastructure, taking into account the existence of ean Registers of Infrastructure (RINF) Assistance provided by ERA No assessment possible register and management system of railway infrast North Macedonia and Serbia have establish an electronic tructure, taking into account the existence of the European ted support on this matter was not provided nor requested ir Added va alue to EU Citizens When the This will al to South-E and Weste EU candidate countries will join the Union, they will llow EU citizens to use rail as environmentally friendl Eastern Europe, as rail freight corridors are today con ern Balkan Project will support the implementation c have already implemented the framework and the EU acquis y and safe mode of transport and transport their goods from, necting the Western Balkans with the EU.
+In a long run the IP, of the Interoperability Directive and the Safety Directive amor et opening of rail services and seamless train rides from and to this neighbouring region.